 Toilet When it comes to the toilet, surface cleaning just won’t cut it.
 You’ll need to disinfect the whole thing and clean the inside of the toilet tank.

 Shower Remove any mould from the showerhead, taps and glass screen.
 Dry the cleaned areas and don’t forget to do some polishing to make them extra shiny.

 Basin and drain Wash the basin and drain.
 Take care of the benchtops and wipe down the wall tiles and taps.
 If you want to be on the safe side, you could also disinfect them.

 Small bathroom items Remove any built-up gunk from the soap holders, clean the toilet paper holder and polish the towel rails.

 Generally, cleaning the living room involves a lot of dusting and vacuuming, however, the list doesn’t end there.
 Here is everything else you need to do before you move out:

-In Australia, steam cleaning the carpets is required from all tenants before they leave the property.
+Rugs and carpets In Australia, steam cleaning the carpets is required from all tenants before they leave the property.
 Of course, before you do that, remove hair, dust particles, crumbs, etc. with a vacuum cleaner.
 Steam cleaning is not a simple procedure and it takes at least a few hours, so keep in mind the time necessary for cleaning the carpets.